If you want to save money in Vegas, you will enjoy this guide.

 20. Confirm Your Reservation Before Your Trip

-Double check with your hotel before you get there to make sure they have your reservation with the proper room.
-This will help you avoid any delay and unexpected costs when you get there.
+Double-check with your hotel before you get there to make sure they have your reservation with the proper room.
+This will help you avoid any delays and unexpected costs when you get there.

 21. Compare Rates

-Although booking directly is your best bet, be sure compare prices on sites like Hotels.com, Tripadvisor, and Vegas.com.
-Sometimes third party sites offer special incentives that are better than booking directly.
+Although booking directly is your best bet, be sure to compare prices on sites like Hotels.com, Tripadvisor, and Vegas.com.
+Sometimes third-party sites offer special incentives that are better than booking directly.

 22. Bid on a Hotel or Buy a Hidden Hotel Room